Timendus/chip8-test-suite/why-v5-breaks-compatibility.md

 # Why does version 5 "break compatibility"?

-Interpreters that successfully pass all the tests in versions one through four will almost certainly fail the `Display wait` test on the fifth and later editions of this test suite.
+Interpreters that successfully pass the SUPER-CHIP version of the quirks test in versions one through four will almost certainly fail the `Display wait` test on the fifth and later editions of this test suite.
 Why is that?

 It has to do with how SUPER-CHIP low resolution mode works, and a feature of that mode that's long been overlooked.